-The Montessori Children’s School, Inc. was founded as Jacksonville Montessori School by three dedicated Montessori families.
+The Montessori Children’s School, Inc. was founded in 1993 as Jacksonville Montessori School by three dedicated Montessori families.
 In 1997, the school opened a building designed to meet the needs of Montessori students.
-The school has grown to include classes for Toddler, Primary and Elementary.
+The school has grown to include classes for Toddler, Primary and Elementary students.

 The school is a non-profit organization 501(c)(3) and is governed by a Board of Directors elected by the parents.
 The school is a legal Non-Public School in North Carolina, member of Montessori Educational Programs International and a licensed Day Care facility.
 Montessori Children’s School is a Member School of the American Montessori Society.

 Composition: Day student population from throughout the area representing the races, cultures, religions, and languages of a multi-national population.

 Philosophy: Students are active participants, problem solvers, and learners who best learn “by doing”, guided by accomplished teachers who are gifted facilitators.